Updated April 2020 (first published February 2015)

 It’s rare that I can answer every question about the condition of various sections of a car with an unequivocal “it’s perfect” but such was the case with this unique SD.

-A deal was struck and after quite some paperwork to import the car to the US and some weeks of sorting out shipment, this freak of diesel perfection arrived at my office in early 2016.
+A deal was struck and after completing the extensive paperwork required to import the car to the US and weeks sorting out the shipment, this freak of diesel perfection arrived at my office in early 2016.
 To say entering the car was like stepping back in time would be a serious understatement.

 On to a new owner

-Probably should have kept it and showed it but business needs are always pressing.
-But I think I just may have bragging rights to owning the finest original 300SD on the planet.
-Oh well…
+I probably should have kept it and showed it but business needs are always pressing.
+But I think I just may have bragging rights to having owned the finest original 300SD on the planet.
+Be sure to have a look at the photo essay below of this amazing 300SD.

 roy spencer/editor mercedesheritage